travis-ci/docs-travis-ci-com/user/languages/go.md

   go get ./...
   ```

-*  or if any of the following files are present, the default install step is `true`:
+*  or if any of the following files are present, the default install step is `true`, so you need to specify the `install` step yourself:

     - `GNUMakefile`
     - `Makefile`